 Developed with the aim of helping children prevent, reduce or overcome the effects of disabilities, our occupational therapy programmes aim to help children develop and maintain their capacities to perform essential everyday tasks.
 Our occupational therapists work with them to improve capabilities such as:

-Ms Pooja Shah is the principal occupational therapist at SBCC Child Development with over 17 years in early development intervention of children.
+Ms Pooja Shah is a principal occupational therapist at SBCC Child Development with over 21 years in early development intervention of children.

-She has worked with variety of children ranging from infants to teenagers with various developmental and physical needs including those with cerebral palsy, ataxia, developmental delays such as ASD, ADHD, Coordination Dysfunctions, Sensory Processing Disorder (SPD), Dyspraxia, Visual-motor Dysfunction, Handwriting difficulties and many other learning difficulties and multiple disabilities.
+She has worked with children with various developmental and physical needs including those with developmental delays such as ASD, ADHD, , Sensory Processing Disorder (SPD), Dyspraxia, Visual-motor Dysfunction, Handwriting difficulties, coordination dysfunctions cerebral palsy, ataxia and many other learning difficulties and multiple disabilities in private clinics, mainstream schools and home-based settings.
+Her special interest lies in Early Intervention of children (0-6 years old) with sensory processing, regulation and social- emotional difficulties.